Analida's Ethnic Spoon

 Rice Pudding Origins

 Rice pudding likely originated in Northern Spain and has Moorish origins.
 Both cinnamon and rice are key ingredients in Arabic cuisine.
 While this is the base for many versions of the recipe, the rice pudding you order in Spain will likely have orange or lemon peel, another Arab influence.
 (Lemons actually hail from the Middle East, now you know!)
 In 711, Muslim forces conquered the Iberian Peninsula and what we know to be present-day Spain was the heartland of Muslim civilization.
-The Muslims ruled this part of the world until 1492 when Granada was surrendered to the Castilian forces.
+The Muslims ruled this part of the world until 1492, when Granada surrendered to the Castilian forces.

 Now how did our delicious rice pudding recipe travel all the way to the New World?
 Most likely, the Spanish colonists brought it to Latin America.
 Here, it has been modified over and over to suit ingredient availability and local tastes.
 In many Latin American countries, there will be a combination of milk, coconut milk, evaporated milk, or sweetened condensed.
 On top of that, every household makes it differently.